mlevans0/overleaf-server-docs/docs/getting-started/index.md

 ## How do I upgrade?

-The documentation will also provide guidance on maintaining your Overleaf Server instance and address common maintenance tasks such as performing upgrades and backups.
+The documentation will provide you with guidance on maintaining your Overleaf Server instance and address common maintenance tasks such as performing upgrades and backups.

 ## What if I have a problem?